ZiyangWangGit/AID_MANAGEMENT_SYSTEM_PROJECT/README.md

 - **Menu.cpp/h**: Implements the Menu class for displaying menus.
 - **Status.cpp/h**: Implements the Status class for managing status descriptions.
 - **Utils.cpp/h**: Implements utility functions for system date retrieval and other helper functions.
+- **Item.cpp/h**: Defines and implements the Item class, handling the properties and behaviors of generic items.
+- **Perishable.cpp/h**: Defines and implements the Perishable class, handling items with expiration dates.
+- **iProduct.cpp/h**: Defines the iProduct interface, which Item and Perishable classes implement.

 ## Usage
 1. Compile the source files using a C++ compiler.